Kansas City Chiefs vs. Philadelphia Eagles NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Philadelphia Eagles (1-2) are one-touchdown underdogs on Sunday, October 3, 2021 against the Kansas City Chiefs (1-2).
-The over/under is set at 54.5 points for the contest.
+The Kansas City Chiefs (1-2) are one-touchdown favorites on Sunday, October 3, 2021 against the Philadelphia Eagles (1-2).
+The total has been set at 54.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.